 These regulations only apply to UKA licensed, competitive events.
 The eligibility of transgender women athletes to compete in other events, including social/club events, in their preferred category, will depend on the rules of those competitions.

 This is an evolving area and there is continual consideration of introducing an open category to replace the current male category.
 The rule changes will have varying impact for different people involved in our sport and these FAQs hopefully provide some clarity.

-- Transgender female athletes who were previously approved to compete through the UKA panel process can no longer compete in the female category from 1 April, regardless of testosterone levels.
+- Transgender women athletes who were previously approved to compete through the UKA panel process can no longer compete in the female category from 1 April, regardless of testosterone levels.

-What this means for transgender female athletes who wish to compete
+What this means for transgender women athletes who wish to compete

 - If you have already completed your England Athletics registration for the year prior to 31 March, this does not mean you are approved to compete in the female category for the season and you will need to ensure your personal data is updated to comply with this UKA regulation.